Dr. Farshid Pirahansiah

 Explore the future of multi-agent collaboration: #AI #MachineLearning #Automation

-<p><img src="/farshid/mindmaps/Mind_Map_Orchestrating_Agents.png" alt="Mind Map Orchestrating Agents" style="max-width: 100%; height: auto;" /></p>
+<p><img src="/farshid/content/Mind_Map_Orchestrating_Agents.png" alt="Mind Map Orchestrating Agents" style="max-width: 100%; height: auto;" /></p>

 Mind Map: Orchestrating Agents